 - Regions – Navarra, La Rioja, Castilla y León, Galicia.

-- It can be combined with – Camino Primitivo (from León), Camino Finisterre-Muxia (from Santiago de Compostela)
+- It can be combined with – Camino Primitivo (from León following the Camino del Salvador), Camino Finisterre-Muxia (from Santiago de Compostela)

-Best guidebook for the Camino route – A Pilgrim’s Guide to the Camino de Santiago (Camino Francés): St. Jean Pied de Port • Santiago de Compostela, John Brierley, 2022
+Best guidebook for the Camino Frances route – A Pilgrim’s Guide to the Camino de Santiago (Camino Francés): St. Jean Pied de Port • Santiago de Compostela, John Brierley, 2023

 There are many historical cities and towns on this route;